lorenzo-petrucci/server-tutorial/README.md

   jinja version = 3.1.2
   libyaml = True
 ```
-- the project run in a docker container built from this image:+ `tomcat:11.0.1-jdk21-temurin-noble`
+- the project run in a docker container built from this image: `tomcat:11.0.1-jdk21-temurin-noble`
 ```
 docker --version
 Docker version 28.3.3, build 980b856